ankitjaggi/postman-docs/_posts/12_integrations/2016-12-26-github_integration.md

 ### Connecting Github

-1. Go to the [Github Integration](https://app.getpostman.com/dashboard/integrations/github) on the Postman Dashboard.
+1. Go to the [Github Integration](https://app.getpostman.com/dashboard/integrations/github) page on the Postman Dashboard.
 Click on `Add`.
 ![](https://cloud.githubusercontent.com/assets/6972850/21538679/73675996-cdc5-11e6-8b0a-d7d0f69fe315.png)

 2. You will be redirected to Github to authorize the Postman application.
 Click on `Authorize application`.